ArturSlimac/rest-api-koa/README.md

 ### PUT

-- /api/me/cart : update articles in user's cart
+- /api/me/cart : merge articles provided in body with articles in the cart in the db

   - Body:

-    - must be an object with a name `items` and values as an array of `objects`
+    - must be an array of `objects`
     - `objects`:
       - `id`: Int (required): a primary key of a product
       - `quantity`: Int (required)
     - example:

       ```
-       {
-        items: [
+        [
           { id: 1, quantity: 1 },
           { id: 2, quantity: 2 },
         ]
-        }

       ```

 - /api/me/orders/`:id` : update the existing whith given `id`

   - Body: